The Death of PLM|

-But remember most projects are release and the engineering is archived.
+But remember most projects are released and the engineering is archived.
 In the past the drawings, as prints, were always available for new projects.
 Today, all we did was add the 3D model.
 How can it now be more complex and confusing than when the engineering was based on the manual drawing?

 Engineering documentation is not live data.

 I am sure Oleg's confusion comes from having the 3D model available and thinking that the 3D model is the part.
 Today, we create the AID (documentation) after the modeling of the part.
 This can get confusing and, of course, give a different viewpoint of the process.
-I have found that these PLM gurus most are not in engineering but are Infotechs in computer data management and have not studied the past "standard engineering system" as it relates to documentation.
+I have found that these PLM gurus are not in engineering but are Infotechs in computer data management and have not studied the past "standard engineering system" as it relates to documentation.
 Sadly, their ignorance is quite on display to a seasoned draftsman!